hanseljulio/AdventureGame/README.md

    * setRoot(PageNode root)
      * This function sets the root to be the given root
    * getNode(int pageNumber)
-     * This function returns the node at the given page number
+     * This function returns the node at the given page number as a PageNode data type
    * getRoot()
-     * This function returns the root of the tree
+     * This function returns the root of the tree as a PageNode data type
    * cheat(int desiredEnding)
      * This function is the recursive function for helper function
    * helper(LinkedList<PageNode> path, PageNode current, int desiredEnding, List<PageNode> result)